 Google Firebase for sending push notifications is only used when the native app is used.
 As an alternative to sending emails with Sparkpost, you can also configure your own SMTP server.

-Still, data protection is so important to us that we have two responsible (and trained for this) employees for this topic:
+Nevertheless, data protection is so important to us that we have two responsible (and trained for this) employees for this topic:

 Andreas Friedl (af@ovos.at)